Warnickwar/WarSuite/README.md

   Warnet is dedicated to offering the following services:
 - Easy-to-use methods of creating comprehensive networking messages
+- Functions built into the networking messages to allow non-Warnet devices to easily obtain message information!
 - Many forms of customizing networking messages to suit all of a user's needs
 - **(TBD)** Encryption integration to allow secure channel communication between computers utilizing Private-Public Key Encryption
 - **(TBD)** Similar to Rednet, Warnet can repeat messages to other devices, in the case of there being no Ender Modems